JakeLDev/Casual-Pay-Calculator/README.md

 allow selecting current pay period

 In progress:
-Fixing width on mobile -> redo whole mobile css changing how google accounts are done
+Fixing width on mobile -> redo whole mobile css - servicable for now changing how google accounts are done